layabox/layaair-doc/English/Layabox_Intro/Game_Case/readme.md

 ###    LayaAir showcase product with  "Extreme poker"

-　　A community game, with many classics such as card, chess, fishing and Landlord game.
+　　A community game, with many classics such as various card and board games.

 ​	![blob.png](img/9.png)<br/>
 ​	Picture(9)  "Extreme poker" (scan QR code to launch game)